Eczbek/xieite/docs/threads/Pool/constructor.md

 Pool(std::size_t threadCount = std::thread::hardware_concurrency());
 ```
 ### Parameters
-- `threadCount` - A `std::size_t` copy, the number of threads to create.
+- `threadCount` - A `std::size_t`, the number of threads to create.
 Set to `std::thread::hardware_concurrency` by default, which usually correlates with the optimal number of threads